alexa-js/alexa-app/README.md

 # Stable Release

-You're reading the documentation for the stable release of alexa-app, 3.0.0.
+You're reading the documentation for the next release of alexa-app.
 Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+The current stable release is [3.0.0](https://github.com/alexa-js/alexa-app/tree/v3.0.0).

 # Summary